 These findings suggest that the brain’s negative response to tapping into a bank account is its inherit way of reeling in consumers from seeking out too many pleasure-seeking experiences (i.e. chocolate, shopping sprees, etc.).

-This adverse response to the thought of losing money is what may have paved the way for the different types of savers who seek to pad their savings account with extra cash.
+This adverse response to the thought of losing money is what might have paved the way for the different types of savers who seek to pad their savings account with extra cash.

 Money Hoarders — Four Savings Addiction Personalities

 There is no way to pigeonhole savers into a single, collective bunch.
 Money hoarders come with a variety of characteristics and have different motivations for saving money.
-Here are four ultimate savers who are committed to saving money that Go Banking Rates identified:
+Here are four ultimate savers who are committed to saving money:

 Financial Philosophy: “It hurts to spend money.”